Indonesian parliament to discuss fate of emergency employment decree - ExBulletin

 Indonesian parliament to discuss fate of emergency employment decree

-Indonesia’s parliament in JAKARTA will assess the legal value of an emergency regulation signed by President Joko Widodo to replace a job creation law, the vice president said on Tuesday, January 10, as activists called for protests against the controversial decree.
+JAKARTA: Indonesia’s parliament will assess the legal value of an emergency regulation signed by President Joko Widodo to replace a job creation law, the vice president said on Tuesday (January 10th), as activists called for protests against the controversial decree.

-Civil society groups plan to stage a protest later on Tuesday to pressure lawmakers to reject the emergency regulation officially called a government regulation in lieu of law, which some legal experts say is a government ploy to circumvent a real debate in parliament.
+Civil society groups plan to stage a protest later on Tuesday to pressure lawmakers to reject the emergency regulation – officially called a government regulation in lieu of law – which some legal experts see as a ploy government to circumvent a real debate in parliament.

 “The House of Representatives, in accordance with its constitutional function, will assess whether the parameters of compelling urgency have been met to give the President the power to issue government regulations in lieu of law,” Vice President Rachmat said.
 Goblet.

-Passed in 2020, the Jobs Creation Act overhauled more than 70 other laws and has been hailed by foreign investors for streamlining trade rules in Southeast Asia’s biggest economy, but has been controversial because it was seen as undermining labor rights and eroding environmental protection.
+Passed in 2020, the Jobs Creation Act overhauled more than 70 other laws and was hailed by foreign investors for streamlining trade rules in Southeast Asia’s biggest economy, but was controversial because it was seen as undermining labor rights and eroding environmental protection.

 This law was declared partially unconstitutional by the Constitutional Court in 2021 due to insufficient public consultation.
 The court ruled that lawmakers must complete a new debate process within two years.